tgnemecek/core-website/src/collections/events/2022-11-19-the-core-community-presents-forgive-forget.md

   After registering, you will receive a confirmation email that contains information about joining the meeting.

+  *W﻿ELCOME!*

-  *W﻿ELCOME!
-T﻿he CORE Community's monthly events are fun and stimulating gatherings of like-minded people from around the world  -- our friends, colleagues, and neighbors who are learning, mastering, and sharing the Superpower of Balance with THEIR friends, colleagues, and neighbors.
+  *T﻿he CORE Community's monthly events are fun and stimulating gatherings of like-minded people from around the world  -- our friends, colleagues, and neighbors who are learning, mastering, and sharing the Superpower of Balance with THEIR friends, colleagues, and neighbors.
 We are so pleased that you are taking full advantage of all the gifts we have to offer you and those your love.*
 image: https://res.cloudinary.com/core-coaching-consulting/image/upload/v1668858959/CORE_Community_Logo_V1_g766j3.png
 date: 2022-12-21T17:00:03.619Z
 duration: 60
 language:
   - EN
   - ES
-tickets: []
+tickets:
+  - description: General Admission
+    price: 0
+    endsOn: startOfEvent
+    id: price_1M5saOC6qmFvoaW6Sf3khU0F
 ---